 - CashforSilverUSA offers a 10% bonus if you send them your silver within a week of receiving your mailer, which often makes them one of the highest-paying silver buyers out there

 If you don’t want to sell your silver to an online buyer, you can always look for a physical buyer near you.
-Pawn shops, jewelry stores, and scrap dealers will all typically buy silver if you bring it to them.
-Coin shops will also buy silver coins.
+Gold and silver buyers, jewelers, and pawn shops buy precious metals of all kinds.

 What to expect when pawning silver